 While some say it can’t be done, others are just doing it.

-This list of seed companies was researched, compiled, and shared by Planting for Retirement community member, Paulina Circelli.
+This list of seed companies was originally researched, compiled, and shared by Planting for Retirement community member, Paulina Circelli during the Covid-19 lockdown of 2020 that impacted so many.
 Thanks to Paulina for sharing this excellent, well-researched and alphabetically organized resource!

 If you don’t see your favorite seed company please let us know the name and status and we will add it to this list.
-Or, if you see a status that needs updating as well.
+Also, please let us know, if you see a status that needs updating as well.

-All of the companies on this list have taken the Safe Seed Pledge and Paulina has researched to the best of her ability, to ensure they don’t sell seed from Seminis, Monsanto, Bayer, Syngenta, etc., or any of their affiliated companies.
-These companies sell heirloom, open pollinated, land race, and organic seeds.
+All of the companies on this list have taken the Safe Seed Pledge and Paulina has researched to the best of her ability, to ensure they don’t sell seeds from Seminis, Monsanto, Bayer, Syngenta, etc., or any of their affiliated companies.

 Seeds Companies are Swamped With Orders